dhocker/udmx-pyusb/Readme.md

 If you want to use multiple uDMX interfaces, you need to plug them in one at a time and use the lsusb command to determine the Bus and Device number for each one.
 And, after that you can't move them around.

-The pyuDMX.uDMXDevice.open() method will accept a bus number and device address if you need to manage multiple uDMX interfaces.
+The pyudmx.uDMXDevice.open() method will accept a bus number and device address if you need to manage multiple uDMX interfaces.

 Unless otherwise indicated, the programs in this repo will work with the first uDMX interface they find.